Magimix Le Mini Plus

 Update

 A chunk of plastic from my Le Mini Plus lid finally broke off in the dishwasher.
-It had been cracked for ages so I wasn’t surprised and I took the opportunity to order a new lid, bowl and blade.
+It had been cracked for ages so I wasn’t surprised.
+I took the opportunity to order a new lid, bowl and blade.
 It totalled to £69 plus £4 delivery.

-£73 isn’t a small amount of money but it’s considerably cheaper than buying a brand new Le Mini Plus and the original parts held out for seven years, which is decent by most standards.
+£73 isn’t a small amount of money but it’s cheaper than buying a brand new Le Mini Plus.
+The original parts held out for seven years, which is decent by most standards.

 Before I bought the Magimix Le Mini Plus (affiliate link) I had a small food processor that came with my Philips stick blender.
-It served me well but the design wasn’t the best and the lid got water stuck in it so after a while it felt unhygienic.
-I’m glad I got to use it though because it was about 6 inches in diameter and I found its size really useful; it showed me that for most of the food I cook I wouldn’t need a full sized food processor.
+It served me well but the design wasn’t the best and the lid got water stuck in it, which felt unhygienic.
+I’m glad I used it because it showed me that for most of the food I cook I wouldn’t need a full sized food processor.

-Kitchen worktop space is a precious commodity in most kitchens and wherever possible I keep my appliances on my countertops because if I have to pack and unpack something then I won’t use it.
-All of my gadgets are researched to a ridiculous degree because I want to be confident that they won’t sit around unused, collecting dust and taking up much needed space.
+Kitchen worktop space is a precious commodity in most kitchens and wherever possible I keep my appliances on my countertops; if I have to pack and unpack something then I won’t use it.

-I bought the Le Mini Plus over the Micro as I wanted more power and extra accessories like the mini internal bowl and graters.
-The Le Mini Plus also has a longer warranty; at the time of my purchase it was 10 years for the motor and now it’s an impressive 30 years.
+I bought the Le Mini Plus over the Micro because I wanted more power and extra accessories like the mini internal bowl and graters.
+The Le Mini Plus motor also has a longer warranty; it came with 10 years when I bought it and now it’s an impressive 30 years.

 The good bits